autoplot/documentation/javadoc/org/das2/util/Base64.md

-# org.das2.util.Base64This class consists exclusively of static methods for obtaining
+# org.das2.util.Base64

- encoders and decoders for the Base64 encoding scheme.
+This class consists exclusively of static methods for obtaining encoders and decoders for the Base64 encoding scheme.
 The implementation of this class supports the following types of Base64 as specified in